-At 9 pm on June 25, 2021, the respondent, a 25-year-old Tunisian man, was pushed back from a spot near Dilofos, Greece to near Kapıkule, Turkey.
-He left Edirne on June 23 with three others, two Tunisian men and one Kuwaiti man, the youngest being 25 and the oldest being a 50-year-old politician seeking asylum in Greece, but one Tunisian man turned back before they crossed.
-They went to a place called Kapikule, walked five kilometers to the Turkish border, and then crossed the Evros River on a plastic boat.
+At 9 pm on the 25th of June, 2021, the respondent, a 25-year-old Tunisian man, was pushed back from a spot near Dilofos, Greece to an area near Kapıkule, Turkey.
+He left Edirne on June 23rd with three others, two Tunisian and one Kuwaiti men, the youngest was 25 years old and the oldest a 50-year-old politician seeking asylum in Greece, but one Tunisian man turned back before they crossed.
+They went to a place called Kapikule, and from there walked five kilometers to the Turkish border, and then crossed the Evros River on a plastic boat.
 Another person helped show them the way but did not cross with them.

 Once in Greece, they rested in a forest during the day and walked at night.
 They were apprehended around midnight near a road leading to a town called Valtos by two female officers and one male officer.
 The officers were wearing a black uniform with the Greek flag on the sleeve and driving a blue and white unmarked car.
 The respondent recalled, “They were hiding between the trees and suddenly they apprehended us and told us ‘Stop!
 Police.’
 Then they asked us to sit down and the male officer kicked me on my back.”
 They spoke some English to the group but spoke Greek to each other.